puzzle/cryptopus/README.md

 Install them following this [guide](https://github.com/puzzle/cryptopus/wiki/System-Requirements).

-If you want to you can try out cryptopus using [Docker](https://github.com/puzzle/cryptopus/wiki/Test-Cryptopus-with-Docker)
+If you want to you can try out Cryptopus using [Docker](https://github.com/puzzle/cryptopus/wiki/Test-Cryptopus-with-Docker)

-Change to the directory where you want to put cryptopus and clone the repository:
+Go to your target Directory and clone the repository:

-`cd path-to-your-cryptopus`
 `git clone git://github.com/puzzle/cryptopus.git`

+Build Cryptopus with the bundler:

 `cd cryptopus`

-Build Cryptopus with the bundler:
 `bundle install`

 Create and initialize the database: